 Content marketing can be an extremely efficient, low-cost method of growing your business.

-But if you’ve ever thought about starting up a content marketing strategy for your business, you’ve quickly encountered a tough question: what should I blog about?
+But if you’ve ever thought about starting up a content marketing strategy for your business, you’ve quickly encountered a tough question: what to make your blog about?

-Whether you’re just getting started with content marketing or you’re a professional blogger who has created so much content that the idea reservoir is running dry, you need to come up with some great blog content ideas.
+Whether you’re just getting started with content marketing or you’re a professional blogger who has created so much content that the blog article ideas reservoir is running dry, you need to come up with some great blog content ideas.
 You also want unique blog ideas that aren’t just a rehash of what everyone else is writing.

 And if you use email marketing or marketing automation, you need to have enough content on-hand to deliver to your audience at the right moments.
 As one article from the Content Marketing Institute pointed out, marketing automation without content leaves opportunities on the table.